mfillmer/general-auth-service/Readme.md

 - create permissions
 - delete permissions
 - create roles
+- set a default role for new users
 - delete roles
 - group permissions into roles
 - set roles on other accounts